 Debt Makes Risks Off-Limits

 Maybe another job comes along that doesn’t pay as well upfront but has some good upside on the back end—when you live within your means, you can entertain that possibility.
 If you’re living beyond your means, that new job that comes along isn’t even an option.
 Your expenses don’t give you the gap for that kind of risk.

 Or in my case—you have an opportunity to start a little company, where all you need is $350 per month.
 Making an extra $350 a month was palatable.
 If I had been living in a way that my expenses were higher—say I needed $1,000 a month instead of $350 a month—that’s a little less palatable.
 I don’t think I would have even entertained it.

 But because I only needed $350 per month because our expenses were so low, my gap was so much less.
 The opportunity didn’t have to be this big grand thing.
 All I had to do was fit into that $350 per month mold that I had.
 It was perfectly acceptable to say, “Well, yeah, I think we could sell one spreadsheet a day and cover our shortfall.”
 If I needed $1,000, or $1,500, or $2,000—no way!

 You Lose the Freedom to Weigh New Options

 Debt allows you to have a lifestyle that you’re not able to afford yet.
 That puts you in a situation where you don’t have cash—and say you’re 28, or 38, or 48—and you can’t spring at a job opportunity or an exciting move.
 You don’t even see the opportunity come at you because you can’t afford it.
 Debt has stripped you of that freedom to weigh new options.

-That’s why I hate debt.
+That’s why I think most debt is bad debt.
 It blinds you to opportunity after opportunity because you cannot afford the risk.
 Losing the ability to take a risk, what could be costlier than that?

 4. Debt is a Losing Game